-In December 2016, in connection with the Company's entry into the Cpf1 License Agreement with Broad (the "Cpf1 License Agreement"), one of the 2016 License Agreements, it issued promissory notes in an aggregate principal amount of \$10.0 million to Broad and Wageningen (the "Initial Notes").
-Principal and accrued interest on the Initial Notes is due and payable on the earlier of December 2017 or a specified period of time following a company sale or change of control event.
-The Initial Notes bear interest at a rate of 4.8% per annum.
-The Company may elect to make any payment of amounts outstanding under the Initial Notes either in the form of cash or, subject to certain conditions, in shares of the Company's common stock of equal value, with such shares being valued for such purpose at the closing price of the Company's common stock as reported the NASDAQ Stock Market for the trading day immediately preceding the date of such payment if the Company's common stock is then listed on the NASDAQ Stock Market.
-In the event of a change of control of the Company or a sale of the Company, the Company will be required to pay all remaining principal and accrued interest on the Initial Notes in cash within a specified period following such event.
-Under the terms of the Cpf1 License Agreement, the Company may be required to issue additional promissory notes in connection with potential Success Payments.
+In December 2016, in connection with the Company's entry into the Cpf1 license agreement with Broad (the "Cpf1 License Agreement"), one of the 2016 License Agreements, it issued promissory notes in an aggregate principal amount of \$10.0 million to Broad and Wageningen (the "Initial Notes").
+Outstanding principal and accrued interest on the Initial Notes were due and payable on the earlier of December 2017 or a specified period of time following a Company sale or change of control event.
+The Initial Notes accrued interest at a rate of 4.8% per annum.
+The Company fully settled the outstanding principal and accrued interest on the Initial Notes by paying \$0.2 million in cash to Wageningen in August 2017 and issuing 108,104 shares and 371,166 shares of common stock to Broad in August 2017 and September 2017, respectively.

 In March 2017, a \$5.0 million Success Payment under the Cpf1 License Agreement became due upon the market capitalization of the Company's common stock reaching \$750 million.
-The Company issued a promissory note to each of Broad and Wageningen in an aggregate original principal amount of \$5.0 million (collectively, the "Success Payment Notes").
-Principal and accrued interest on the Success Payment Notes are due and payable in August 2017, and the Company may prepay the Success Payment Notes at any time.
-The Success Payment Notes are subject to the same interest and terms as the Initial Notes, other than the maturity date.
-Under the terms of the Success Payment Notes and the Initial Notes, the entire unpaid principal and accrued interest of the Notes will become immediately due and payable upon a payment default or bankruptcy- and insolvency-related defaults.
+The Company issued a promissory note to each of Broad and Wageningen in an aggregate original principal amount of \$5.0 million (collectively, the "March Success Payment Notes").
+Outstanding principal and accrued interest on the March Success Payment Notes were due and payable in August 2017.
+The March Success Payment Notes were subject to the same interest and terms as the Initial Notes, other than the maturity date.
+The Company settled the outstanding principal and accrued interest on the March Success Payment Notes in August 2017 by paying \$0.4 million in cash to Wageningen and issuing 271,347 shares of common stock to Broad in August 2017.
+In September 2017, Wageningen designated Broad as the recipient of any future promissory notes that are owed to Wageningen pursuant to the Cpf1 License Agreement.